 A bed & breakfast home is a private home that offers bed and breakfast accommodations for up to eight persons per night for a period of less than a week.

 A bed & breakfast inn is a business that offers bed and breakfast accommodations to at least nine but no more than 23 people per night with no more than 12 guest rooms.

 Both bed & breakfast homes and inns are inspected annually and given a sanitation grade card for their lodging facility and given a separate sanitation grade card for their food service.
-The number of inspections for food service may due to the type of foods prepared and food preparation process.
+The number of inspections for food service may differ due to the type of foods prepared and food preparation process.

 Bed bugs (Cimex lecturarius) are small parasitic insects that feed and live on the blood of humans and animals while they sleep.
 However, bed bugs can survive up to several months without a blood meal.

 To notify the Environmental Health Department of a bed bug infestation in a regulated facility, click here.